duff2013/ulptool/README.md

-# Arduino ULP v1.0
+Arduino ULP v1.0
 ==================
 This guide explains how to setup Arduino to use ULP assembly files for your esp32 projects.
 Currently this guide is only geared for MacOS but will probably work with Linux.
 Windows is not supported yet but if you port it over let me know.
 Must have python 2.7 or higher installed which most likely you have if you use Arduino and esp.
 This is still beta and many things could go wrong so let me know if you encounter any issues.

 Typically in Arduino you can compile assembly files using the .S extension.
 Using the ESP32 Arduino core framework these files would correspond to the Xtensa processors whose syntax is incompatible with the ULP coprocessor.
 Luckily Arduino provides a fairly easy albeit not that flexible build framework using series of recipes.
 This guide extends these recipes for building the ULP assembly files.
 We will use the .s extensions for ULP assembly files which Arduino will let you create.
-I tried to keep the ulp build process the same as the esp-if framework with a few small modifications the users needs to compile in Arduino.
+I tried to keep the ulp build process the same as the esp-if framework with a few small modifications the users needs to do to compile in Arduino.

 Setup Steps
 ===========
 1. Download this repository -> "arduino_ulp".
-2. Download the pre-compiles binutils-esp32ulp for Mac or Linux here: https://github.com/espressif/binutils-esp32ulp/wiki.
+2. Download the pre-compiled binutils-esp32ulp toolchain for Mac/Linux: https://github.com/espressif/binutils-esp32ulp/wiki.
 3. Find your Arduino-esp32 core directory which Arduino uses.
 Typically ../Arduino/hardware/esp32
 4. In the "arduino_ulp" folder you downloaded, copy the folder "ulp" to ../esp32/tools/sdk/include/ replacing the existing folder named "ulp"."
 5. In the "arduino_ulp" folder you downloaded, copy the file "platform.txt" to ../esp32 replacing the one you have.
 If you want just remain the old "platform.txt" to save it if you want to revert back.